ivoryforest/olm/README.md

 resulting in several CVEs over the years (e.g. CVE-2021-34813 and CVE-2021-44538).
-It also depends on simplistic cryptography primitive implementations which are intended for pragmatic and education purposes rather than security - e.g. [Brad Conte's crypto-algorithms] (lib/crypto-algorithms/README.md).
+It also depends on simplistic cryptography primitive implementations which are intended for pragmatic and education purposes rather than security - e.g. [Brad Conte's crypto-algorithms](lib/crypto-algorithms/README.md).

 As a result, we rewrote libolm in Rust in December 2021 - the result being [vodozemac](https://github.com/matrix-org/vodozemac), and [announced it as the